miltontony/mc2/README.rst

     SOCIAL_AUTH_GOOGLE_OAUTH2_KEY
     SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET

-Once all this is done visit Mission Control via your custom http://mytestingtunnel.ngrok.com tunnel and sign-up via GitHub.
+Once all this is done visit MC2 via your custom http://mc2.ngrok.com tunnel and sign-up via Google.

 You'll be greeted with an empty page since no applications have been created yet.
 Only Django ``superusers`` are allowed to create new applications.